tiny-andr/Import-blacklist-to-routers/README.md

 Modify yourlinuxserver_ip and yourrouterosip in the script get_blockedlist_sendto_routeros to your server ip and routerosip, and the account name used to execute the import script.
 It is assumed here that it is the admin account of routers.

-Edit crontab and transfer the address table at 22:00 every night
+Edit crontab, transfer the address table at 22:00 every night and import it

 ```cronteb -e```